CarlosPeralta2049/CarlosPeralta2049.github.io/Project15.md

-**Objective:** This dashboard highlights product sales performance for a selected period
+**Objective:** To highlights product sales performance for a selected period

 ### Sales Dashboard:
 - Revenue by category